The goal of every marketer is to make sure their brand is never forgotten.

 Top-of-mind awareness has a high impact on purchase decisions.
 When customers have many competing brands to choose from, this factor influences their decision.

-When building a brand, it’s important to know where you’re at and where you plan to reach.
-Understanding where you’re at in a quantifiable way helps you benchmark your performance against.
+When building a brand, knowing where you’re at and where you plan to reach is important.
+Understanding where you’re at in a quantifiable way helps you benchmark your performance.

 In simple words, measuring brand awareness allows you to review your efforts and track your progress as a brand over time.